-With one man every hour dying from prostate cancer and 40,000 new cases every year and no national screening available, the Lions Club of Reading and CircleReading aim to provide a FREE PSA blood test to as many men over 50 as possible who chose to take the test.
+With one man every hour dying from prostate cancer and 40,000 new cases every year the Lions Club of Reading and CircleReading aim to provide a FREE PSA blood test to as many men over 50 as possible who chose to take the test.
 It's well proven that early detection and treatment may vastly increase your chances of survival.

 We work with retired Consultant Urologist Mr David Baxter-Smith and a number of trained phlebotomists, who have all been heavily involved in our previous prostate cancer screening events.
 The test is not what many men fear - after taking a simple blood sample on the day, the samples are sent to a specialist laboratory for analysis and the results conveyed direct to Mr Baxter-Smith who writes personally to every man taking part with their own individual results.
 Your results letter will be coded red, amber or green and Mr Baxter - Smith will give advice on the next steps to take, if any, in the letter.

 You are reminded that by definition the test is only an indicative one and we strongly urge you to follow up with your GP if advised to do so by Mr Baxter - Smith.
 Very occasionally the result could be normal even though your prostate is abnormal and you should seek advice from your GP if you have trouble passing urine.
 Click here to read more about the prostate and to help you decide whether to take the test.

 All men over the age of 50 and men over 45 who have a family history of prostate cancer.
 We would like you to pass the word to family, friends and work colleagues.
 Our aim is to reach as many men in the Reading area as we can.